HugoMillwood-zz/plugin.audio.beets/README.md

 ###Known bugs:

+**FLAC only seems to work with Linux at the moment** - OS X and OpenELEC seem to have codec issues with FLAC and metadata.
+Very strange.
+See: http://forum.kodi.tv/showthread.php?tid=218576

 **Sort of stupid sorting** - This plugin doesn't even alphabet.
 I'll sort it out later *HAR HAR HAR*

 **Search doesn't work** - It's not implemented yet.